dongmeic/TavelModel/README.md

 `cp T:/Models/KateModel/Metro/programs_v1.0_LCOG_120120/src/py/model_setup_kate1.0.py ./`

-1.3 Run the script
+1.3 Run the script to set up

 `python model_setup_kate1.0.py`

+1.4 Run skim assignments

+`cd skims`
+`em`

+The set up step is done once.
+Then following the steps 2 to 4 from the cookbook.
+Make sure run each step in the right directory.

 ## Data requests
 ### Lane miles by federal functional class

 The federal functional class values are from the Lane County Road Centerlines (RLIDGeo.DBO.Road).
 Using [the nearest spatial join](https://github.com/dongmeic/TravelModel/blob/main/data_requests/lane_miles/add_functional_classes.ipynb) approach, the federal functional classes are added to the base year 2020 and future year 2045 links.
 The added variables 'fed_class', 'distances', and 'miles' are 'the federal functional class of the nearest road', 'distances to the nearest road', and 'lane miles of the link segment'.
 Then lane miles in the base year 2020 and future year 2045 links are [summarized by federal functional classes](https://github.com/dongmeic/TravelModel/blob/main/data_requests/lane_miles/aggregate_lane_miles.ipynb).